 Youth ChalleNGe is now the second largest mentoring program in the nation.
 The National Mentoring Partnership has awarded the "The Excellence in Mentoring Award for Program Leadership" to Youth ChalleNGe for its mentoring accomplishments.

-The NJ Youth ChalleNGe Academy, located at Fort Dix, New Jersey, offers a course of study to include Math, Science, Reading, English, History, Writing Skills, Computer Applications and Life Coping Skills.
-After completing the courses the cadets take the High School Diploma exam.
+The New Jersey Youth ChalleNGe Academy offers a course of study to include Math, Science, Reading, English, History, Computer Applications, and Life-Coping Skills.
+After completing the courses, the cadets take the GED test.
 If they pass the exam they will receive a New Jersey State High School Diploma after completion of the five month residential phase.
-The average cadet achieves a 1.2 grade increase in reading and a 1.5 grade increase in mathematics.
+In 2011, the average cadet achieved a 2.6 grade increase in reading and a 2.9 grade increase in mathematics.

 The New Jersey Youth ChalleNGe Academy is FREE!
 The Academy is funded by the Department of Defense and the State of New Jersey.
 Meals, housing, and uniforms are all provided to the cadet.
-The Academy is sponsored by the New Jersey National Guard.
+The Academy is sponsored by the New Jersey National Guard and located at Fort Dix, NJ.
 Joining the military is not a requirement.
 However, attending the academy is an excellent way to access a career with the military.